ehlkristofhenrik/bonfire-server/docs/SECURITY.md

 * User spoofing -> DOS attack ( denying legitimate users )
 * User creation & deletion weakness ( opt for uid instead in next sprint )
 * Downloading untrusted programs is the main problem
-    * Solution: Have a diff-ed filesystem with security rankings and AI-based script evaluation scoring, ( + hashing metadata to avoid double checking ), out of scope
+    * Solution 2: Have a diff-ed filesystem with security rankings and AI-based script evaluation scoring, ( + hashing metadata to avoid double checking ), out of scope

 ### Module design